Topics for student papers

 Reduction of CO2 emissions in maritime shipping through the use of drop-in fuel components from waste materials – investigations into the mixture stability of pyrolysis intermediates

-In April 2018, the International Maritime Organisation (IMO) set out its strategy for reducing greenhouse gas emissions from ships in its resolution MEPC.304.
+In April 2018, the IMO (International Maritime Organisation) set out its strategy for reducing ship-based greenhouse gas emissions in its Resolution MEPC.304.
 According to this, CO2 emissions are to be reduced by 40% by 2030 and by 70% by 2050 (compared to 2008).
-Due to the long life cycles of ships and their propulsion systems, the key to achieving these ambitious targets in the medium term lies in the defossilisation of fuels.
-One solution is the use of waste-based, low-sulphur ‘drop-in fuels’ for the operation of ocean-going vessels.
+Due to the long life cycles of ships and their propulsion systems, the key to achieving these ambitious goals in the medium term lies in the defossilisation of fuels.
+One solution to this problem is the use of waste-based, low-sulphur ‘drop-in fuels’ for the operation of ocean-going vessels.

 Objective: